 When Does Home Warranty Coverage Begin?

 Most home warranty providers require a 30-day waiting period before coverage begins.
 Some companies, such as The Home Service Club, have only a 10-day waiting period before coverage kicks in.
+If a covered item breaks during this waiting period, you will be responsible for all repair or replacement costs.
 Some companies may allow a seamless transition with proof of uninterrupted service if there’s no lapse in coverage.

 How Long Does Home Warranty Coverage Last?